TalTech-HPC-Centre/taltech-hpc-docs/docs/software/orca.md

 #SBATCH --cpus-per-task=1
 #SBATCH -t 2:00:00			# Time
 #SBATCH --partition=common		# Partition
 #SBATCH --no-requeue			# Job will not be restarted by default

 module load rocky8/all
 module load orca/5.0.4
 export orcadir=/gpfs/mariana/software/green/Orca/orca_5_0_4_openmpi_411/

-#Create scratch directory
+# Create scratch directory
 SCRATCH=/state/partition1/$SLURM_JOB_ID
 mkdir -p $SCRATCH
 cp $SLURM_SUBMIT_DIR/* $SCRATCH/
 cd $SCRATCH/

-#Run calculations
+# Run calculations
 $orcadir/orca job.inp > $SLURM_SUBMIT_DIR/job.log

 cp $SCRATCH/* $SLURM_SUBMIT_DIR

-#Clean after yourself
+# Clean after yourself
 rm -rf $SCRATCH
 ```

-**NB!** _To ORCA parallel run full path name is needed._
+**NB!** _For ORCA parallel run, the full path name is needed._

 More about ORCA input can be found at [ORCA Input Library](https://sites.google.com/site/orcainputlibrary/home), [ORCA tutorials](https://www.orcasoftware.de/tutorials_orca/) and [ORCA forum](https://orcaforum.kofo.mpg.de/).

 ### Memory

 The default dynamic memory requested by ORCA is frequently too small for successful job termination.
-If amount of memory requested is insufficient, the job will be killed and in `slurm-JOBID.out` will appear _"... have been killed by the cgroup **out-of-memory handler**"._
+If the amount of memory requested is insufficient, the job will be killed and in `slurm-JOBID.out` will appear _"... have been killed by the cgroup **out-of-memory handler**"._

 Memory usage in ORCA is controlled by the `%maxcore` keyword.